 Safe Alcohol Withdrawal at Serenity House Detox

-At Serenity House Detox, patients can complete a safe medical detox.
+At Serenity House Detox, patients can complete a safe medical detox program.
 This all important step is the best way to mitigate dangerous symptoms of alcohol withdrawal.
 It also lays the foundation for lasting recovery.
 At Serenity House Detox, patients can expect:

 - Expert care